thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 # Configuration Well-Known URI {#well-known}

-Clients that know a service is available as an oblivious target, e.g., either via discovery through the "oblivious" parameter in a SVCB or HTTPS record, or by configuration, need to know the key configuration before sending oblivious requests.
+Clients that know a service is available as an oblivious gateway, e.g., either via discovery through the "oblivious" parameter in a SVCB or HTTPS record, or by configuration, need to know the key configuration before sending oblivious requests.

-This document defines a well-known URI {{!RFC8615}}, "oblivious-configs", that allows a target to host its configurations.
+This document defines a well-known URI {{!RFC8615}}, "oblivious-configs", that allows a gateway to host its configurations.

 The URI is constructed using the TargetName in the associated ServiceMode SVCB record.